CrickDataChallenge/github-introduction/README.md

 +----[SHA256]-----+
 ```

-The command generated two files: *cluster_github_id_rsa* and *cluster_github_id_rsa.pub*.
+The command generated two files: *cluster_github_id_rsa* and *cluster_github_id_rsa.pub* (the default name would be *id_rsa* and *id_rsa.pub*, but we do not want to overwrite them in case we already have them for another key) .
 The first one is your private key, and no one should be able to see it, it would be like giving your password.
 The second file is your public key that you need to add to your github account.
 First display the key.

 ```bash
 $ cat cluster_github_id_rsa.pub
 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAACAQC+uF/iLa8F2yBcCG/U4V4wDSRFa06tBqq1q1baTmIng4QahtJ4zuys1fxgnYt9q5RJT/U57sgco4uShxtZT8MMo7D49M4rd0njxA5LKlJ2ZtnLl84etzsZU2pQ68NqPVkEmoHk2JCVcSssDjN0059INk7OYpJn82tWhZ8Qq05w+MjyuNcBdovBnoE2Hf5n5p3ZlRd3g38fxARHRSirZ8tOHZjX1x6sWwicM5tjes1zWETjzOPY2R3QAplxgoTNjZxlu3Wvx4NIP0yHOLiY8iQTgtItNBEU+R/uY5thnCc7Y4ROctQGvcjLtTj9OZs7+wiTh/WLZMX0Lf+lZ3BJtLDNJhhdSk2bHsEqHCDPGx7hYGiRqbcDlGL0rcxp44XEVNIQnKIBuC/sY/7205fdLE4JrUINKr8UijYzOScvXWw7lXuUWOTgBie9U9cM2VjdfiZqF4H+ZVBVqtUxfk1+opQsUp6zWc+FuPP+SocN4VYU+4e0PjOMxcitoKVV337tzxbc/I2eOApkRSomBGdIieqH0fRcjnevkrO8TfkfwE0bgqSa35EemYxvOVUeFv4aXBbY2ZjtulsqWxEgK4rKHYLBTgOUmS+BQRwF8gWoJaaUkriN+OEKmnC0nRzBnJTnblGZVclPycEE39ST5yMLKPwy3LhgFZCTdcBdHgljbCTB+Q== cluster_github
 ```

 Your key is the entire text starting with `ssh-rsa` and finishing with the comment you used in the command to generate the pair.
 Copy that text to your clipboard and head your [github profile](https://github.com/settings/keys).
 You can click the green button **New SSH key** in the top-right corner.
-Give a title to the key to remember where you are using this one, for example `crick cluster`.
+Give a title to the key to remember where you are using this one, for example `compute cluster`.
 Then paste your public key below and confirm by clicking the green button again (at that point you may need to input your github password again).

 ![github.com public key](./images/web_public_key.png)